-So far, the previous related research results, application areas, and the architecture of BCoT have been provided.
-Considering the unique features of BCoT, the application can be in various domains, such as healthcare, networks of IoT, inventory control, and data storage systems.
-Generally, the primary challenge is how to adapt and improve blockchain technology to maximize the impact of application needs in specific areas.
-For each direction of application, disparate requirements are raised, customized blockchain implementation needs to be designed for the specific situation.
+So far, the previous related research results, application areas and the architecture of BCoT have been presented, in the aforementioned sections.
+Considering the unique features of BCoT, the application can be in various domains, such as healthcare, networks of IoT, inventory control, data storage systems, etc. Generally, the primary challenge is how to adapt and improve blockchain technology to maximise the impact of application needs in specific areas.
+For each direction of application, disparate requirements are raised, customised blockchain implementation needs to be designed for the specific situation.
 As outlined above, the IoT environment provides comprehensive challenges.
-In this section, several challenges are analyzed and stated below.
-At present, the security of the code of behavior of state of the art is mainly dependent on the exactitude of sophisticated cryptographic computations and puzzles.
-Currently, the devices involved in such a process are considerably constrained by resources.
-The computation would lay a burden for the devices that is where lowering the computational requirements is demanded.
+In this section, several challenges are analysed and stated below.
+At present, the security of the code of behaviour of state-of-the-art is mainly dependent on the exactitude of sophisticated cryptographic computations and puzzles.
+The devices involved in such a process are considerably constrained by resources.
+The computation would lay a burden for the devices that is where lowering the computational requirements, i.e., the lightweightness, is demanded.
 In addition, the storage limitation is an outstanding challenge as well.
-In the networks based on blockchain, nodes ordinarily request a copy of the ledger.
-The issue with the resource-limited IoT facilities is large quantities of data could not be properly stored.
-It is worth noticing that IoT also faces a disadvantage that frequently malicious activities.
-It is a challenge as well when securing a system with facilities that have limited resources incapable of carrying out the heavy-duty calculation.
-In the meantime, preserving user privacy in interchange links is of necessity.
-Forming more private IoT networks may result in the imperiling of the paradigm of decentralized blockchains since the data communication between individuals is confidential.
+In the networks based on blockchain, nodes ordinarily stores a copy of the ledger.
+The issue with the resource-limited IoT facilities is that the large quantity of data cannot be properly stored.
+In the meantime, preserving user privacy in interchange links is extremely important.
+Forming more private IoT networks may result in the imperilling of the paradigm of decentralised blockchains since the data communication between individuals is confidential.

-In this section, an overview of other emerging research directions that are appropriate for future work to enhance the architecture are included but not limited to as followed.
+In the following paragraphs of this section, an overview of other emerging research directions to enhance the BCoT architecture is presented.

-Currently, we mean by monitoring the ability to check which configuration is running.
-For future work, it could be beneficial to acquire information about the IoT facilities by monitoring at a low level instead of examining the running configuration.
+In the future, it could be beneficial to acquire information about the IoT facilities by monitoring at a low level instead of the current approach of examining the running configuration.
 For example, Zabbix is appropriate to be integrated, which is a mature and effortless enterprise-class open-source monitoring solution for network monitoring.
-More complex and sophisticated systems could be adopted with the development of technology in the future, and the egression of Notification when there is an updated configuration of one device could become available.
-Streaming message queue applications can be integrated to help update notifications.
-[32] To further integrate blockchain solutions, a blockchain-based PKI such as [33] can be integrated with the system instead of traditional PKI based on centralized certification authorities.
+More complex and sophisticated systems could be adopted with the development of technology in the future and the egression of notification when there is an updated configuration of any device becomes available.
+Streaming message queue applications can be integrated to help update notifications[32].
+To further integrate blockchain solutions, a blockchain-based PKI, such as [33], can be integrated with the system instead of traditional PKI based on centralised certification authorities.
 To achieve a large-scale BCoT with low latency, there should be a hybrid framework that needs to be innovated to combine two or more existing frameworks or a new framework with the revised consensus program.
-Excising machine learning techniques in data science to design a new existing consensus method or make improvement is the most promising approach.
-These machine learning-based algorithms can make a difference in ensuring a consensus approach without the need for centralization or large computing and network overheads [34]
+Excising machine learning techniques in data science to design a new existing consensus method or make improvement could be a promising approach.
+These machine learning-based algorithms can make a difference in ensuring a consensus approach without the need for centralisation or large computing and network overheads [34].

-Using different Machine Learning-Based Solutions for Privacy and Security of Blockchain in IoT, applying clustering techniques, overcoming technical challenges, strengthening the infrastructure, properly maintaining inter-domain policies and control systems can be future strategies to maintain the complicated system of Blockchain to solve some limitations that come up while using IoT devices i.e., the low computational power, maturity, guidance, practice, storage capabilities, standard, etc.
+Using different machine learning-based solutions for privacy and security of blockchain in IoT, applying clustering techniques, overcoming technical challenges, strengthening the infrastructure, properly maintaining inter-domain policies and control systems can be future strategies to maintain the complicated system of blockchain to solve the limitations that come up while using IoT devices i.e., the low computational power, maturity, guidance, practice, storage capabilities, standard, etc.